fernandoacorreia/blog/content/posts/learning-golang-part-11.md

 # Defining multiple variables

-Go has a shorthand for declaring several variables in a single statement:
+Go has a shorthand for declaring several variables in a single statement.
+Use the keyword `var` (or `const`) followed by parentheses with each variable on its own line:

 ```go
 var (